 - If the patient should forget to take CIPRO XR at the usual time, he/she may take the dose later in the day.
 Do not take more than one CIPRO XR tablet per day even if a patient misses a dose.
 Swallow the CIPRO XR tablet whole.
 DO NOT SPLIT, CRUSH, OR CHEW THE TABLET. - That ciprofloxacin may be associated with hypersensitivity reactions, even following a single dose, and to discontinue CIPRO XR at the first sign of a skin rash or other allergic reaction. - That photosensitivity/phototoxicity has been reported in patients receiving quinolones.
 Patients should minimize or avoid exposure to natural or artificial sunlight (tanning beds or UVA/B treatment) while taking quinolones.
 If patients need to be outdoors while using quinolones, they should wear loose-fitting clothes that protect skin from sun exposure and discuss other sun protection measures with their physician.
-If a sunburn-like reaction or skin eruption occurs, patients should contact their physician. - That peripheral neuropathies have been associated with ciprofloxacin use.
-If symptoms of peripheral neuropathy including pain, burning, tingling, numbness and/or weakness develop, they should discontinue treatment and contact their physicians. - That CIPRO XR may cause dizziness and lightheadedness; therefore, patients should know how they react to this drug before they operate an automobile or machinery or engage in activities requiring mental alertness or coordination. - That ciprofloxacin increases the effects of tizanidine (Zanaflex®).
-Patients should not use ciprofloxacin if they are already taking tizanidine. - That CIPRO XR may increase the effects of the ophylline and caffeine.
+If a sunburn-like reaction or skin eruption occurs, patients should contact their physician. - That peripheral neuropathies have been associated with ciprofloxacin use, that symptoms may occur soon after initiation of therapy and may be irreversible.
+If symptoms of peripheral neuropathy including pain, burning, tingling, numbness and/or weakness develop, patients should immediately discontinue Cipro and contact their physician. - That CIPRO XR may cause dizziness and lightheadedness; therefore, patients should know how they react to this drug before they operate an automobile or machinery or engage in activities requiring mental alertness or coordination. - That ciprofloxacin increases the effects of tizanidine (Zanaflex[®]).
+Patients should not use ciprofloxacin if they are already taking tizanidine. - That CIPRO XR may increase the effects of theophylline and caffeine.
 There is a possibility of caffeine accumulation when products containing caffeine are consumed while taking quinolones. - That convulsions have been reported in patients receiving quinolones, including ciprofloxacin, and to notify their physician before taking CIPRO XR if there is a history of this condition. - That diarrhea is a common problem caused by antibiotics which usually ends when the antibiotic is discontinued.
 Sometimes after starting treatment with antibiotics, patients can develop watery and bloody stools (with or without stomach cramps and fever) even as late as two or more months after having taken the last dose of the antibiotic.
 If this occurs, patients should contact their physician as soon as possible.